-- a) undertake a survey of the number of children working, including as domestic workers and in the agricultural sector, in order to design and implement comprehensive strategies and policies to prevent and combat their economic exploitation; - b) improve the labour inspection system in order to ensure that the work performed by children is light work and not exploitative and/or hazardous; - c) ensure the implementation of legislation fully covering art.
-32 of the Convention, and ILO Conventions No. 138 and No. 182, including in particular identification of hazardous forms of work at the national level;

-- d) ensure adequate budget allocation for the implementation of the National Plan of Action for the Gradual and Progressive Eradication of Child Labour; - e) undertake raising awareness campaigns to prevent and combat the economic exploitation of children; - f) seek technical assistance from the International Programme on the Elimination of Child Labour (IPEC/ILO) and UNICEF, among others.
+- (a) Undertake a survey of the number of children working, including as domestic workers and in the agricultural sector, in order to design and implement comprehensive strategies and policies to prevent and combat their economic exploitation; - (b) Improve the labour inspection system in order to ensure that the work performed by children is light work and not exploitative and/or hazardous; - (c) Ensure the implementation of legislation fully covering article 32 of the Convention, and ILO Conventions No. 138 and No. 182, including, in particular, identification of hazardous forms of work at the national level; - (d) Ensure adequate budget allocation for the implementation of the National Plan of Action for the Gradual and Progressive Eradication of Child Labour; - (e) Undertake awareness-raising campaigns to prevent and combat the economic exploitation of children; - (f) Seek technical assistance from the International Labour Organization's International Programme on the Elimination of Child Labour (IPEC/ILO), and UNICEF, among others.